Dominique Strauss-Kahn: IMF Managing Director (2007–11)

-Strauss-Kahn made comments that could be perceived as critical of global financial actors, in an interview for a documentary about the late-2000s financial crisis, Inside Job (2010).
+Strauss-Kahn made comments that could be perceived as critical of global financial actors, in an interview for a documentary about the 2008 financial crisis, Inside Job (2010).
 He said he had attended a dinner organised by former Treasury Secretary Henry Paulson in which several CEOs of 'the biggest banks in the U.S.' had admitted they (or perhaps bankers in general) were 'too greedy' and bore part of the responsibility for the crisis.
 They said the government "'should regulate more, because we are too greedy, we can't avoid it.'"
 Strauss-Kahn said he warned the officials of a number of departments of the U.S. government of an impending crisis.
 He also said: "At the end of the day, the poorest – as always – pay the most."

-Referring to his diplomatic efforts to secure IMF aid for Europe following the 2010 sovereign debt crisis, economist Simon Johnson described Strauss-Kahn as "Metternich with a BlackBerry".
+Referring to his diplomatic efforts to secure IMF aid for Europe after the euro area crisis, economist Simon Johnson described Strauss-Kahn as "Metternich with a BlackBerry".
 In May 2011, referring to the IMF's change of heart in favour of progressive rather than neoliberal values, Joseph Stiglitz wrote that Strauss-Kahn had proved himself to be a "sagacious leader" of the institution.

 Following Strauss-Kahn's arrest for sexual assault in New York, economist Eswar Prasad said that should he be forced to step down, the IMF "will find it hard to find as effective and skilful an advocate for keeping the institution central to the global monetary system".

-John Lipsky, the IMF's second-in-command, was named acting Managing Director on 15 May 2011.
+John Lipsky, the IMF's second-in-command, was named acting managing director on 15 May 2011.

 Strauss-Kahn resigned from the IMF on 18 May 2011, after being arrested by New York police on 15 May over allegations of sexual assault.
 He was on a plane, about to take off, when airport police asked that the plane be stopped; he was escorted off the plane and interviewed by police.
 The case was later settled for an undisclosed amount, with the Associated Press and The Atlantic reporting that it was rumoured to be around $6 million.